-A Medigap policy is health insurance sold by private insurance companies to fill gaps in Original Medicare coverage.
-Medigap policies can help pay your share (coinsurance, copayments, or deductibles) of the costs of Medicare-covered services.
+A Medicare Supplement Insurance (Medigap) Policy is a health insurance sold by private insurance companies which can help pay some of the health care costs that Original Medicare doesn't cover, like coinsurance, copayments, or deductibles.
 Some Medigap policies also cover certain benefits Original Medicare doesn't cover like emergency foreign travel expenses.
-Medigap policies don't cover your share of the costs under other types of health coverage, including Medicare Advantage Plans, stand-alone Medicare Prescription Drug Plans, employer/union group health coverage, Medicaid, Department of Veterans Affairs (VA) benefits, or TRICARE.
+Medigap policies don't cover your share of the costs under other types of health coverage, including Medicare Advantage Plans (like HMOs or PPOs), stand-alone Medicare Prescription Drug Plans, employer/union group health coverage, Medicaid, or TRICARE.
 Insurance companies generally can't sell you a Medigap policy if you have coverage through Medicaid or a Medicare Advantage Plan.